ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Editor: is there a difference between a user requested task VS a background long running taska and full automation.

 Member: I'm in the broader definition camp.
 Does "inference" only applies to gen model?
-A classifier type model, assuming that is inference, should it be seperated?
+A classifier type model, assuming that is inference, should it be separated?
 Feels like it's naturally more tied to the gen AI side of things.

-Member: Back to seperating based on user action vs automation.
+Member: Back to separating based on user action vs automation.
 With agent in the mix at this point that line gets blurred very quick so not worth exploring that path.

 Member: example use case: legally acquired a copy of a PDF report.
 Nobody could argue I could use a PDF reader to read it.
 If I use an AI agent instead, is that meaningfully different?